CEA campaign thoughts

 I'm guessing that things would be ok if I was getting digital sound, and that 343i have merely not bothered to worry much about what happens with analog TV.
 But it's not as if there's anything on the game box which says "Requires digital TV for decent sound".

-As well as new music having been performed, most or all sound effects seem to've been redone, which I don't see the point of but never mind.
+As well as new music having been performed, most or all sound effects seem to've been redone, which I don't see the point of.
 While the majority of these are decent enough, I've mentioned some concerns about some of them elsewhere in the article, including the sniper rifle's crazy boom, and the Banshee and Pelican's weak flying sounds.
 But the most grating sound effect for me is the ridiculous tick-tock footstep sound you hear when moving on rock (possibly snow-covered, such as on the last bridge in AOTCR).
 I say 'tick-tock' which is close enough, but actually it sounds for all the world like a car's turning indicator to me.
 It's nothing at all like footsteps.
 I actually can't enjoy moving about on rock any more now, because I'm hearing that darned turning indicator all the time.
 As far as gameplay immersion goes it's a disaster, and a baffling one at that, because who could possibly think this sounds like the footsteps of a hulking great cyborg?

 Other sound issues